fe1n3/Zain_AI_Hackathon_Data/README.md

 The generated CSV files will be saved in the `datasets/` directory, organized by business domain:
 - `datasets/TurningInformationIntoIntelligence/` - Customer intelligence and product analytics (10 files)
-- `datasets/ReinventingHowWorkGetsDone/` - Employee and project management (3 files)
+- `datasets/ReinventingHowWorkGetsDone/` - Complete operational management (11 files)
-- `datasets/RedefiningEngagementAndExperiences/` - Customer engagement tracking (1 file)
+- `datasets/RedefiningEngagementAndExperiences/` - Customer experience and marketing analytics (9 files)

+**Total: 30 CSV files** covering comprehensive business operations from customer analytics to internal operations and engagement tracking.

 ## Customization

 - To change the number of rows, modify the `n` parameter values in the function calls within the `main()` function in `generate_mock_data.py`.
-- To add new fields or modify data generation logic, update the respective generator functions (e.g., `generate_customers()`, `generate_product_catalog()`, `generate_purchases()`, etc.).
+- To add new fields or modify data generation logic, update the respective generator functions (e.g., `generate_customers()`, `generate_hr_requests()`, `generate_campaigns()`, etc.).
 - You can adjust the field values, categories, or business logic in the script to fit your specific needs.
-- All datasets consistently generate 10,000 rows each for uniform analysis and comparison across business scenarios.
+- Dataset sizes are optimized for different business functions:
+  - **Large datasets (10,000 rows)**: Core customer and product data for robust analytics
+  - **Medium datasets (500-2,000 rows)**: Operational data like employees, tasks, and content interactions
+  - **Small datasets (200-500 rows)**: Specialized data like projects, campaigns, and administrative records
+- To enable/disable specific datasets, comment/uncomment the corresponding lines in the `main()` function.